pybricks/pybricks.github.io/learn/making-programs/sound-light.md

 **Challenge #3.4.C: Für Elise** ⸺ If you are musically inclined, you must have thought that the example tune wasn't very good.
 Can you use a sequence of beeps to play a well-known tune?
-Use wait blocks for breaks between notes as needed. **Research** ⸺ Find which frequencies correspond to the notes you need.
+Use Wait Time blocks for breaks between notes as needed. **Research** ⸺ Find which frequencies correspond to the notes you need.
 {: .notice--primary}